Commitments & Partnerships

 American Wind Energy Association (AWEA)

-HDR has been a member of AWEA for 13 years and hold leadership positions on various committees at the local and national level.
+We have been a member of AWEA for 13 years and hold leadership positions on various committees at the local and national level.

 Architecture 2030 Challenge